-Capable Hands Care LLC is a Home and Community Based Services (HCBS) company, licensed by the state of Minnesota, under the Department of Human Services.
-Our programs focus on providing stellar services to people with disabilities in the comfort of their homes; teaching people independent living skills towards enjoying satisfying lives.
+Capable Hands Care LLC is a Home and Community-Based Services (HCBS) company, licensed by Minnesota, under the Department of Human Services.
+Our programs focus on providing stellar services to people with disabilities in the comfort of their homes, teaching people independent living skills towards enjoying satisfying lives.
 Stellar Service is Our Priority.

 Homemaker: Services that help a person manage general cleaning and household activities.

 Covered Services: Homemaker/cleaning services include light housekeeping tasks.
 Homemaker/cleaning providers deliver home cleaning and laundry services.

 Non-Covered Services: A person cannot receive homemaker services if any of the following are true:

 24-hour emergency assistance: On-call counseling and problem-solving and/or immediate response for service at a person’s home due to a health/personal emergency.